neurodata/checklists/matrix.md

 6. Correlation matrix of features
 7. Cumulative variance (with elbows)
 8. Pairs plots for top ~8 dimensions
-9. mclust for k=1,...10 for all 10 models, plot BIC curves
+9. mclust++ for k=1,...10 for all 10 models, plot BIC curves
 10. color points in pairs plot by best cluster estimates